tradle/why-hypercore/FAQ.md

 #### Backup to S3

 Backup to s3 is not supported yet.
-This [underlying module's](https://github.com/random-access-storage/random-access-s3) dows not have the write method implemented yet.
+This [underlying module's](https://github.com/random-access-storage/random-access-s3) does not have the write method implemented yet.
 This is work in progress, tracked by [this issue](https://github.com/tradle/why-hypercore/issues/1).

 ## Network